As holiday shoppers look for deals the best one could be found at the gas station.

-Gas prices across Texas have slipped 2 cents this week, as some travelers prepare for spring vacations.
-AAA Texas reported the average price at the pump is down 3 cents to $2.92 per gallon.
+Gas prices across Texas have slipped 2 cents this week to settle at $2.73 per gallon.
+The nationwide average price at the pump is down 3 cents to $2.92 per gallon.

 The sight is so surprising that some Americans are even sharing photos of it.
 Gas station signs are showing prices under $3 a gallon for the first time in four years.

 AAA Texas on Thursday reported the average unleaded price at the pump this week is $2.89, a drop of 10 cents from a week ago.
 The national average now is $3.08.

 Gas prices in North Texas are among the lowest in the country right now.
 What’s more, the current average of $2.83/gallon is well past a three-year low, even for the seasonal dip that occurs each fall.

 Retail gas prices across Texas slipped below an average $3 per gallon.
 AAA Texas on Thursday reported the average price at the pump settled at $2.99 per gallon.